Tenants' Security Deposit Rights in South Carolina

 Landlords can charge tenants different security deposit amounts if they follow these rules:

 Security deposit amounts can be different if the units are not similar.
 If the landlord charges the equivalent of one month's rent as a security deposit, the security deposit amount would naturally be different for different sized apartments.
 The security deposit for a one bedroom that rents for $1,000 a month would be $1,000 and the security deposit for a two bedroom that rents for $1500 a month would be $1500.
 That would be perfectly legal.

 If the Units Are Comparable:

-South Carolina landlords are not required to charge the same amount for a security deposit even for comparable units.
-However, if they do require different amounts for the security deposit for similar units, they must make the other tenants aware of this.
+South Carolina landlords also have the right to charge different security deposit amounts for comparable units.
+However, if they do require different security deposit amounts for similar units, they must make the other tenants aware of this.
 The landlord can either:

 - Post a notice in a communal gathering point, either on the premises or at the rental office, clearly explaining how security deposits are calculated or